 The economic potential of the property rests upon the ability to extract graphite and/or vanadium using reasonable, potentially economic parameters.
 Initial metallurgical results indicate that an economic processing method is available to extract graphite.
-This will be determined within an updated Preliminary Economic Assessment anticipated for release in early 2014.
+This will be determined within a full feasibility study anticipated for release in the fourth quarter of the calendar year of 2014.
 The results of this study will dictate how our management proceeds with project development.